Long Term Fostering

 However it is understood that for some children none of these alternatives will be available, for any of a number of reasons, and they will remain Looked After by the County Council.

-In order to provide the best options for children and to maximise the use of potential resources the needs of children and potential placements with carers will be considered on a county wide basis.
+In order to provide the best options for children and to maximise the use of potential resources the needs of children and potential long term foster placement with carers will be considered on a county wide basis.

 This means there will be a 'pooling' of potential carers in order to help identify the most appropriate likely resource to meet the needs of a named child.